Frequently Asked Questions

 Since we are not medical professionals, we are unable to directly recommend any vaccinations.
 The best thing to do is to make an appointment with a travel doctor and make a choice according to his/her professional advice.
 Additional information is available at www.cdc.gov/travel or www.who.int/countries.

 Please see our “Recommended Packing List,” available here.
 As is always the case, the lighter you pack, the happier you’ll be – though this is clearly a challenge any time ski/expedition gear is involved.
 There are a couple of options for storing gear in Karakol and Ichke-Jergez so you don’t have to lug your travel gear and other non-essentials up to the yurts.
 Horse transport for a normal amount of group gear is included in our guided cost.
 Additional horses (for more than the normal amount of group gear ) can be hired at an additional cost if you’d like to enjoy the tour to the yurt without much strain.

 Yes.
-The interior perimeter of the Jalpak Tash Yurt is lined with mattresses and blankets, but you need to bring your own sleeping bag.
+The yurts are lined with nice traditional mattresses, but you need to bring your own sleeping bag.
 Sleeping pads, on the other hand, are optional but recommended for anyone who is particularly sensitive to “firmer” sleeping surfaces.
-The yurt is heated by wood burning stoves, and stay quite warm, but can get chilly once the fires die out overnight so it can be quite cold inside by morning.
+The yurts are heated by wood burning stoves, and stay quite warm, but can get chilly once the fires die out overnight so it can be quite cold inside by morning.
 For mid-winter (vs spring) tour dates, we recommend a 0 degree F (-18 degree C) bag.
 For cold sleepers, you may even want to consider a bag more in the 0 to -20 degree F (-18 to -30 degree C) range.
 For spring dates, a 15 degree F (-10 degree C) bag should be adequate as long as you are a warm sleeper.
-If you are signed up for a Custom Expedition that is not yurt-based, you will need a 0 to -20 degree F (-18 to -30 degree C) bag AND a sleeping pad.
+If you are signed up for a custom expedition that is not yurt-based, you will likely need a 0 to -20 degree F (-18 to -30 degree C) bag AND a sleeping pad.
 Your guides will contact you with their specific recommendations.